m-henke/Virtuous-Webhook/readme.md

         - if it works in the future it might be worth updating this
 - If an org group or tag name is updated in Virtuous that name change will not translate and it will cause an error
     - It is set to just skip the error and keep going when this happens there won't be a notification that gets sent for it

+## Adding a new field to the database
+- Add new field to the Virtuous query download
+- Compare new file to old Virtuous export to see what index changed for the fields
+- Update read_virtuous_exports, the related fix function if it exists, and then the query in the insert data function
+- Check that the new indexes don't affect the other fix functions some of them are based on eachothers information
+- Don't forget to update the schema and any of the updater/server files that need to be updated to get the new field from a request

 ## Author
 #### Michael Henke